FazriMuh/Kumparan-BI-Dashboard/README.md

 ### Data

-Import sql that already uploaded in Data folder into your database
+Import sql that already uploaded in Database folder into your database

 ### Setting Up Virtual Environment (Optional)
 ```bash